Is Greek yogurt good for you? What nutritionists want you to know

 Is greek yogurt good for you?

+In a nutshell - yes, greek yogurt is good for you.
+This is because it boasts many benefits for your body, brain and overall health.
 “It provides an excellent source of protein and high fibre carbohydrates,” says Mina Khan, who has been providing nutritional advice for over 25 years.
 “It contains a great mix of vital minerals and vitamins, such as potassium, calcium, zinc and vitamin B12.”

 Foods with calcium and high protein content are good for maintaining muscle mass and improving bone health.
 This can help to reduce the risk of developing degenerative bone diseases like Osteoporosis.
 Protein is additionally important for your immune system and nerves, and is a key provider of energy.